oracc/oracc-rest/README.md

+# Oracc REST

 A Flask RESTful API for querying the Oracc database using Elasticsearch.

-The accompanying frontend project for accessing this backend is held in [this](https://github.com/oracc/oracc-search-front-end) repo.
+The accompanying frontend project for accessing this backend can be found [here](https://github.com/oracc/oracc-search-front-end).

 This codebase has been written and tested in Python3.

+The guide below is sufficient for setting up the entire project.
+For additional technical and supplementary information please also refer to [this](https://github.com/oracc/website/wiki/ORACC-Server) wiki.

 ---

 ## Setting up a development and production environment

 This application needs both Flask and Elasticsearch to be installed to run correctly.
+Therefore, this guide will take you through the following steps:

+1. Setting up Flask on a development and/or production environment.
+2. Installing elasticsearch on each environment.

 We will first take you through setting up your environments and spinning up the Flask API.
 Once this has been done you can proceed to the section describing how to set up Elasticsearch.

 It is also best practice to work within a python virtual environment for both development and production.
 This keeps any packages you install isolated from any system-wide installations.
 You can use any virtual environment manager of your choice, but make sure you add any virtual environment directory to .gitignore.